Periods and harmonic analysis on spherical varieties: Review of spherical varieties

 When working at the level of $k$-points, we use the notion of ``neighborhood of $\Theta$-infinity'', which we explicate for clarity: A ``neighborhood of $\Theta$-infinity'' in $X$ is, by definition, the intersection of $X$ with a neighborhood of $\infty_\Theta$ in $\overline{X}$ (for the Hausdorff topology induced by that of $k$).
-Note that the fact that $\infty_\Theta$ is the {\em closure} of the union of all orbits corresponding to $\Theta$ affects the meaning of this notion.
+Note that the fact that $\infty_\Theta$ is the {\em closure} of the union of all orbits corresponding to $\Theta$ affects the meaning of this notion { When the embedding $\overline{\XX}$ is not explicated, we will mean a ``wonderful'' embedding (in the above sense).
+It is clear that this abstract notion of $\Theta$-infinity does not depend on the choice of a wonderful (i.e.\ complete, toroidal) embedding.}

-{\bf {\em Important notational convention:}} By abuse of language, we will also refer to such a compactification as the wonderful compactification of $\XX$ or, more precisely, we will be using language that suggests that $\XX$ has a (smooth) wonderful compactification and make the necessary distinctions for the general case only when necessary.
-In some cases we formulate things as if there was only one $\GG$-orbit inside of $\Theta$-infinity, and leave it to the reader to check that in the general case the same argument works orbit-by-orbit.